danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **createTable**
-> createTable(webId: string, table: Models.PITable, extraHttpRequestParams?: any)
+> createTable(webId: string, table: Models.PITable, webIdType?: string, extraHttpRequestParams?: any)

 Create a table on the Asset Database.